 It is the duty of the supplier to involve all stakeholders in the requirement elicitation.

-During this process, the result of all significant trade-offs, feasibility analyses, make-or-buy decisions and supporting technical assessments are documented in a design justification file (DJF).
+As part of this process, the result of all significant trade-offs, feasibility analyses, make-or-buy decisions and supporting technical assessments are documented in a design justification file (DJF).

-The software requirements and architecture engineering process is completed by the preliminary design review (PDR).
+Preliminary design reviews (PDRs) are held to review the progress and outputs of the software requirements and architecture engineering process.

 Software design and implementation engineering process